 Knowing which version of Zowe you are running might help you isolate the problem.
 Also, the Zowe community who helps you will need to know this information.
-For more information, see Understanding the Zowe release on page 400.
+For more information, see Understanding the Zowe release.

 Understanding the Zowe release

 Zowe releases